Antari-yan/Introduction-Ansible/README.md

 I always recommend to update `ansible` via `pip` to the latest version, this way you will be warned in advance about `deprecations` when using it.
 Also, **new features**.

+Default search paths are:
+- `~/.ansible/`
+- `/usr/share/ansible/`
+- `/etc/ansible/`
+But it is also possible to use a different path, like we will be this repository structure.

 ### Directory structure
 ---